 What do we mean by that?
 Conventionally, when customers are having issues, they’re the ones who contact customer service to get them resolved.
 This is called reactive customer service.

-Proactive service is simply responding to issues before they arise or going the extra mile for customer experience without customers asking you to.
+Proactive customer service means responding to customer issues before they arise or going the extra mile to provide a better experience for your customers.

 For example, imagine a simple gesture of politeness from a company you’ve placed an order with.
-Your order has been delayed, but the company doesn’t wait until you become concerned and forced to inquire about it – they send you an email to inform you delivery might take a bit longer than anticipated.
-That’s proactive (and impressive).
+Your order has been delayed, but the company doesn’t wait until you become concerned and forced to inquire about it – they send you an email to inform you your delivery might take a bit longer than anticipated.
+That’s not only proactive customer service, that's impressive.

 This sounds more simple than it is in reality.
 That’s because being proactive entails: